zealot128/pdf-reader-extract-images/README.md

 Also some PDFs product hundreds of images.
 Make sure to limit further processing down the line

+Unfortunately, there is no public test suite.
+We have a private test suite that tests live pdfs which we cannot share.
+If you'd like to contribute problematic PDFs, feel free to open PR!

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).